BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 - [MSDN Doc](https://learn.microsoft.com/en-us/dotnet/api/system?view=net-7.0)
 - [LearnOpenGL CN](https://learnopengl-cn.github.io/)

 p.s.
-I'm not good at english writing.

-p.s.
-I'm not a front-end related worker, I just made this style out of interest.
-Pull requests is welcome.

-p.s.
 This repository will update occasionally, and the pic below may not be updated in time.